itpplasma/f90wrap/PLAN.md

 - Diff the generated `_mytype_mod.c` artifacts between helper and direct-C to identify the missing `_othertype_mod__plus_b` export.
 - Draft the ISO_C emission prototype scope (target procedure list, helper reuse) ahead of implementation.

-### Session Summary — 07 Oct 2025 20:54 UTC
+### Session Summary — 07 Oct 2025 23:32 UTC
-- Alias wrapper export path landed, the import rewrite scaffolding handles sanitized and dotted modules, and the direct-C sweep now reports **43 / 50 PASS (86 %)** with 1 skip.
+- Helper interface synthesis now quells the polymorphic explicit-interface failures, and the direct-C sweep improved to **45 / 50 PASS (90 %)** with 1 skip.
-- Range-lowered dimension handling unblocked `issue261_array_shapes`, diagnostics capture stderr/stdout slices per failure category, and dotted import binding keeps `arrays`/`mod_arg_clash` green.
+- Range-lowered dimension handling and updated kind-map discovery keep `issue261_array_shapes`, `kind_map_default`, and `type_check` green while the diagnostics capture has been refreshed for the current failing suites.
-- Direct-C character handling now accepts bytes/str inputs and returns bytes for module scalars, closing the `strings` parity gap while preserving the ≥86 % pass plateau.
+- Direct-C character handling still mirrors helper parity; remaining blockers are double-precision overload wiring in `fortran_oo`, the `t_inner` handle conversions, and the outstanding ISO_C/alias tasks.

 Tracking: rerun `python3 test_direct_c_compatibility.py` after each fix, update this plan with new pass rates, and stash harness logs for audit.